 One member, Ellen Miller, served these pickled eggs, stained magenta with beet juice, and they were a huge hit.
 She got the recipe from a Chesapeake Collection – A Treasury of Recipes and Memorabilia from Maryland’s Eastern Shore by the Women’s Club of Denton, MD, and published in 1983 by Tidewater Publishers.
 The link above takes you to recent editions, but I don’t know if the recipe here is in them.

-1) Prep.
+- Prep.
 Pour liquid from the beets into a large bowl or jar that won't stain, glass is perfect.

-3) Serve.
+- Chill.
 Cover and chill for 2 hours or longer before serving.
 That's long enough for the beet juice to color the eggs, and penetrate a bit.
 If you keep them for a day or longer the beet color will penetrate farther until the entire egg turns royal purple.

 - Serve.
 Enjoy them how you like (they make very colorful deviled eggs).
 They must be kept in the fridge.